pupil-labs/pupil-docs/src/core/terminology.md

 >
 > *--- Salvucci, D. D., & Goldberg, J. H. (2000, November).
 Identifying fixations and saccades in eye-tracking protocols.
 In Proceedings of the 2000 symposium on Eye tracking research & applications (pp. 71-78).
 ACM.*

-Pupil’s fixation detectors implement such dispersion-based algorithms.
-The exact procdure differs depending on whether fixations are detected in an online or offline context:
+Pupil Core's fixation detectors implement a dispersion-based method.
+The exact procedure differs depending on whether fixations are detected in an online or offline context:

 ### Online Fixation Detection

 In Pupil Capture, fixations are detected based on a dispersion threshold in terms of degrees of visual angle with a minimum duration.
-Fixation are published as soon as they comply with the constraints (dispersion and duration).
+Fixations are published as soon as they comply with the constraints (dispersion and duration).
 This might result in a series of overlapping fixations.

 - **Maximum Dispersion (spatial, degree):** Maximum distance between all gaze locations during a fixation.
 - **Minimum Duration (temporal, milliseconds):** The minimum duration in which the dispersion threshold must not be exceeded.